pdywilson/posts/08_Rentcrawler.md

 This saves a timestamp together with the mean, median and number of properties used to calculate for each of the categories (1-bedroon, 2-bedroom, etc.).

 > Don't upload sensitive information such as passwords to GitHub!
 I need to access the CloudSQL database through my Scala code (which I upload to github).
-This involves using an IP adress as well as a DB username and password.
+This involves using an IP address as well as a DB username and password.
 The Solution: Use a `.config` file that is not tracked in github that contains the password and read the password from the file with code.
 See following code:

 ```
     // ad-hoc session provider on the REPL